 INTRODUCTION

-DHIS2 LMIS is an android application that is used for the DHIS2 platform. devices running Android 4.0+ and it is optimized for tablets.
+DHIS2 LMIS is an android application that is used for stock management at health facilities using the DHIS2 platform.
+The application can be used on devices running Android 4.0+ and it is optimized for tablets.

-The application is built to support offline use whereby the user can enter data in the app and it will be synchronized once a connection is available.
+The application is built to support offline use for data entry at the facilities and this data is synchronized once a connection is available (3G/2G).
 It also has a built in fallback of SMS in case Internet connectivity is not available.

 TERMINOLOGY